 As a professional dealing with Caregiving loss

-When you are dealing with Caregiving loss you should be strong, compassionate, and professional.
-I ran my own company as if the client was my own family members, but always stayed calm, helpful and not to close.
-It was difficult at times to shut the emotions off during a Caregiving loss.
+When dealing with Caregiving loss, you should be strong, compassionate, and professional.
+I ran my own company as if the client was my family members, but I always stayed calm, helpful, and not too close.
+It was sometimes difficult to shut the emotions off during a Caregiving loss.
 Losing a loved one is a very traumatic situation.
-After 25 years of caregiving, it really takes a toll when it is your own family members.
+After 25 years of Caregiving, it takes a toll when it is your family members.

-A client once told me, that caregiving loss should be celebrated when they had lived a long, happy life.
+A client once told me that caregiving loss should be celebrated when they have lived a long, happy life.
 And that we should be sad when someone’s life is taken too soon.
-I agree but it is still hard to accept a caregiving loss no matter what the situation is.
+I agree, but it is still hard to accept a caregiving loss, no matter the situation.
 This is why I took so much time off from the website.

 Personal Caregiving loss

-The last 4 years I have endured so much Caregiving loss that I almost decided to give it all up.
-It is much different when it is your own family.
-I lost my uncle to suicide because he decided he no longer wanted to be here at the age of 85.
-Then my father found out he had bladder cancer and the misery and torture began.
+For the last four years, I have endured so much Caregiving loss that I almost decided to give it all up.
+But it is much different when it is your own family.
+First, I lost my uncle to suicide because he decided he no longer wanted to be here at age 85.
+Then my father found out he had bladder cancer, and the misery and torture began.

 In the process of my family problems, I was caring declare clients cursor for the field that had Congestive Heart Failure, Alzheimer’s, and other ailments.
-I also lost them too.
+But, unfortunately, I also lost them too.

 Caregiving loss to suicide

-After hurricane Katrina, we lost both my uncles and dads home.
+After Hurricane Katrina, we lost my uncle’s and dad’s homes.
 It was overwhelming and shocking to go through such an ordeal.
-My uncle wanted to move as far away from the water as he could.
-He had moved deep into Mississippi.
-He was a single man that had no children so I was the one who cared for him.
-I begged him to move closer to me but he refused to.
+My uncle wanted to move as far away from the water as possible.
+But, unfortunately, he had driven deep into Mississippi.
+He was a single man that had no children, so I was the one who cared for him.
+I begged him to move closer to me, but he refused to.
 So I made him at least move near a good hospital with good doctors and other healthcare professionals.

-I went up as often as I could to cook and help with everything I could to make him comfortable.
-Unfortunately, it was not enough.
-The phone calls started getting less and less.
+I went up as often as possible to cook and help with everything I could to make him comfortable.
+But, unfortunately, it was not enough.
+The phone calls started getting fewer and fewer.
 I tried to get him involved in the local library or senior center, and he did not want anything to do with it.
-We all get so busy with life that we lose sight to the bigger picture.
+But, unfortunately, we all get so busy with life that we lose sight of the bigger picture.

-He put on a great show and acted as if everything was wonderful.
-Then one day I received a letter with a key to his home and the note said this was in case of emergency I am 85.
-I went down there and he was losing weight, but he continued to assure me everything was fine.
-He keep himself busy with rose gardening, woodworking and had good neighbors around him.
-I told him that the only way I would feel comfortable is that if he would see his doctor.
-The doctor ran a complete physical and told me all his test came back that he was fine.
+He put on a great show and acted as if everything was beautiful.
+Then one day, I received a letter with a key to his home, and the note said this was in case of emergency.
+I am 85.
+I went down there, and he was losing weight, but he continued to assure me everything was fine.
+He kept himself busy with rose gardening and woodworking and had good neighbors around him.
+Finally, I told him that the only way I would feel comfortable as if he would see his doctor.
+The doctor ran a complete physical and told me all his tests returned and that he was fine.

 Caregiving loss phone call

 You never in your wildest dreams think it could happen to you!
-I was 4 hours away when a neighbor told me that my uncle was acting unusual.
-He said that he had brought him letters for me and my dad with instructions in case anything were to happen to him.
-I called and managed to have the police go by, but the letters were gone and they said he was fine.
-They claimed, they did not see any unusual behavior from him.
+I was 4 hours away when a neighbor told me my uncle was acting unusual.
+He said he had brought letters for my dad and me with instructions in case anything happened to him.
+I called and managed to have the police go by, but the letters were gone, and they said he was fine.
+They claimed they did not see any unusual behavior from him.

 The neighbor went to the store to buy his weekly groceries.
-When he came back he found my uncle with a gunshot wound, he was barely conscious.
-He called me to inform me that they rushed him to the hospital.
-I had to see such a horrific sight and he could not talk and wrote for me to pull the plug.
-I had to sign a DNR and several hours later he passed away.
-It was mortifying and it took a major toll on me.
+When he returned, he found my uncle with a gunshot wound; he was barely conscious.
+He called to inform me that they had rushed him to the hospital.
+I had to see such a horrific sight, and he could not talk and wrote for me to pull the plug.
+I had to sign a DNR, and several hours later, he passed away.
+It was mortifying, and it took a significant toll on me.

-My father was the oldest of 9 children and he was the last of 3 remaining brothers at age 90.
-He was in total shock and could not come to terms of why this had happened.
+My father was the oldest of 9 children and the last of 3 remaining brothers at age 90.
+He was in total shock and could not understand why this had happened.
 He went through all the emotions: anger, sadness, disbelief.
 But never acceptance.
 It was very hard to see and deal with.
-He was so angry with his brother for not confiding in him, we all were.
-Then he was sad he lost his best friend, then for months, he was in total disbelief, as it really never happens.
-Finally, he went through his day a very sad person that lost all hope but never could accept that he lost his brother.
-He kept stating that nothing like this happened in his family before.
+First, he was so angry with his brother for not confiding in him; we all were.
+Then he was sad he lost his best friend, then for months, he was in total disbelief, as it never happens.
+Finally, he went through his day as an unfortunate person that lost all hope but never could accept that he had lost his brother.
+He kept stating that nothing like this had happened in his family before.

-After such unbelievable caregiving loss, I found out that I was going to lose my father to Bladder Cancer!
-The diagnosis was stage 4, he chalked it up to now going home to be with his brother.
-I tried to convince him to fight, but it was hopeless he had come to terms with it and started to get his affairs in order.
-I did not want to accept this and wanted him to fight but at 91 it was hard to convince him otherwise.
-From the date of the diagnosis to his passing was only 6 months.
-This was another caregiving loss that I could not deal with, it happened to fast again.
+After such an unbelievable caregiving loss, I discovered that I would lose my father to Bladder Cancer!
+The diagnosis was stage 4; he chalked it up to going home to be with his brother.
+I tried to convince him to fight, but it was hopeless.
+He had come to terms with it and started to get his affairs in order.
+I did not want to accept this and wanted him to fight, but at 91, it was hard to convince him otherwise.
+From the date of the diagnosis to his passing was only six months.
+This was another caregiving loss that I could not deal with; it happened too fast again.

 My caregiving loss was overwhelming!
-This is why I had to take a break from my website and caregiving.
-It has taken a massive toll on me, but I am a fighter and have massive faith.
+This is why I had to take a break from my website and Caregiving.
+It has taken a massive toll on me, but I am a fighter and have enormous faith.
 I was put on this earth to be The Ultimate Caregiver to help others and my family.
 I decided to continue my quest as a caregiver.
-Wanting to keep informing the public of everything there is to know of Caregiving.
-The good, the bad and the ugly to help everyone in the world.
+Wanting to keep informing the public of everything there is to know about Caregiving.
+The good, the bad, and the ugly help everyone.
 Come check out my site for support and knowledge of Caregiving.
 A place where you can get answers to your caregiving problems.